Sending Guaranteed Messages

 Related Samples

-For examples of how to publish a group of messages, refer to the PerfTest sample for the appropriate messaging API.
+For examples of how to publish a group of messages, see the PerfTest sample for the appropriate messaging API.

 Message Correlation